A mini pill with a longer missed pill window.

 Pause.
 Change.
 Skip.
 Start again.
 Any time you like.

-Mini pills: Here are some other options.
+Mini pills: Here are our other options.

 Probably the most well-known brand of mini pill.
 12 hour leeway if you're late taking it.